Bualoi-s-Dev/backend/README.md

 ## Swagger UI

-This project has used swagger UI to generate API documentation
+This project has used [swaggo](https://github.com/swaggo/swag) to generate API documentation
 The swagger UI run at `localhost:8080/swagger/index.html`

 update swagger by